sopoforic/yaffi/README.md

 This project was inspired by The Penultimate Ranma Fanfic Index (which is, sadly, defunct) and similar resources of yesteryear.
-A debt of gratitude is also owed to <a href="http://vffa.ficfan.org/">The Vanished FanFic Archive</a>
-which has related goals.
+A debt of gratitude is also owed to [The Vanished FanFic Archive](http://vffa.ficfan.org/) which has related goals.

 A particular focus of YAFFI is older fanfiction that is less visible on today's internet.
 As such, some fanfiction, such as that published in fanzines, will be